Top Books to Nurture Social and Emotional Learning

 Affiliate links are included in this page.
 Purchases made through these links send a little change to Constant Love and Learning at no extra cost to you.
 Thanks for helping me do this work and create a kindness ripple!

-In addition to the books on this page being able to nurture SEL for the kids in your world, Kimochis is my all-time favorite SEL curriculum, and my friend Mrs. Hull over at Teaching Firsties has some more ideas to foster these core compentencies as a regular part of your classroom pedagogy if you're a teacher.
+In addition to the books on this page being able to nurture SEL for the kids in your world, Kimochis is my all-time favorite SEL curriculum and has some great books to nurture SEL.

 Want more tools and tips to support well-being for you and the kids in your world?